 $ bin/kafka-server-start.sh config/server.properties

-3. Start Kafka Standalone Connector
+3. Start the Kafka standalone connector worker

 To start a standalone Kafka Connector, we need following three configuration files.